$CrowdDiff$: Multi-hypothesis Crowd Density Estimation using Diffusion Models

 When fusing two crowd maps, it is necessary to reject repeating point locations.
 This is performed based on the locations of the new points compared to the points in the combined list.
-To start, we take the crowd map first in order and the head locations from that realization as the reference.
+We take the crowd map first and the head locations from that realization as the reference.
 Next, we define a rejection radius for each head location as:

 by considering the {\it k}-nearest neighbors within a fixed range.
 Here $\beta$ is a scaling factor and $\Tilde{k}$ is the total nearest neighbors within the range.
-Next, we remove the head locations of the next crowd map locations that fall within the rejection radii in the reference map as illustrated in \fig{\ref{figure: density fusion method}}, and the remaining locations are added to the reference map.
+Next, we remove the head locations of the next crowd map locations that fall within the rejection radii in the reference map as illustrated in \cref{figure: density fusion method}, and the remaining locations are added to the reference map.
 This procedure is performed until all realizations are exhausted.

-\section{Experimental details}
+\section{Experimental Details}